 - Thimphu is one of just two capital cities in Asia that does not have a single traffic light.
 The other is Pyongyang, North Korea.

 - Plastic bags have been banned in Bhutan since 1999.

 - Bhutan is the world’s only carbon sink, that is; it absorbs more CO2 than it gives out.
 It sells hydro-electrical power, making it the only country whose largest export is renewable energy.
 72% of the country is forested.
 In fact, it’s in the country’s constitution to keep 60% of its land forested.

 - Paro Airport is the only international airport of Bhutan.

-- The climate of Bhutan varies as it is tropical in the southern plains, experiences cool winters and hot summers in central valleys and severe winters and cool summers in Himalayas.
+- The climate of Bhutan varies as it is tropical in the southern plains, experiences cool winters and hot summers in central valleys and severe winters and cool summers in the Himalayas.